wilfcs/WILF-DSA-Interviews/heap.md

+Q. What is a heap?

+Ans-> A heap is a specialized tree-based data structure that satisfies the heap order property.
+It is a complete binary tree, meaning that all levels are completely filled except possibly for the last level, which is filled from left to right.
+The heap order property ensures that for every node 'x' in the heap, the key of 'x' is either less than or equal to (in a max heap) or greater than or equal to (in a min heap) the keys of its children.
+This property allows efficient retrieval and removal of the maximum (or minimum) element from the heap, making heaps useful for priority queues and heap-sort algorithms.

 # 215. Kth Largest Element in an Array
 ## Approaches ->
 1. We can use the max heap and insert all the elements inside, then pop back k times and return the top element.
 TC-> O(n log n) because the TC for traversal in the array is n and insertion of each element in max heap will take O(log n) time complexity